SolaceLabs/solace-pretty-dump/README.md

 ## Output Indent options - the 6th argument

-### Regular, indent > 0
+### Regular: indent > 0

 Valid vales are between 1 and 20.
-Indent is 4 in this example:
+Indent is default 4 in these examples:
 ```
 PrettyDump connected, and running.
 Press Ctrl-C to quit.
 ^^^^^^^^^^^^^^^^^ Start Message ^^^^^^^^^^^^^^^^^^^^^^^^^^